Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Conclusions

 \section{Conclusions}

 This paper presented a framework for determining spacecraft angular velocity using event-based camera sensing.
 This is achieved by leveraging the events triggered by the apparent motion of stars across the sensor focal plane.
 The method was validated through numerical simulations based on synthetic event streams generated from real star catalogues under randomized spacecraft boresight and angular rate configurations.
-Across a large dataset of test cases and relying on a two orthogonally mounted camera configuration, the approach achieved a root mean squared accuracy in angular rate estimation of 0.0275 deg/s along the three axes.
+Across a large dataset of test cases and relying on a two orthogonally mounted camera configuration, the approach achieved a root mean squared accuracy in angular rate estimation of 0.0275 deg/s along the three axes. {The sensitivity analysis with four noise sources has shown a marginal increase in the RMS accuracy bounded by 5$\%$ to the 0.0275 deg/s estimation}.
 These results highlight the potential of event-based vision for angular rate sensing in space, offering an alternative to, or complementing, conventional rate sensors such as gyroscopes.